-- CMS record documentation requirements include: - Patient's name and date of birth should appear on all pages of record. - The date of service should be clearly documented for each encounter. - All conditions impacting the patient's care/health, including coexisting conditions should be documented, capturing the patient's true health status. - Details based on the provider's independent clinical judgment to code to the highest level of specificity. - Patient's condition(s) should be clearly documented in record. - The documentation must show that the condition was monitored, evaluated, assessed/addressed, or treated (MEAT). - The documentation describing the condition and MEAT must be legible.
+CMS record documentation requirements include:

+- Patient's name and date of birth should appear on all pages of record. - Patient's condition(s) should be clearly documented in record. - The documentation must show that the condition was monitored, evaluated, assessed/addressed, or treated (MEAT). - The documentation describing the condition and MEAT must be legible. - The documentation must be clear, concise, complete and specific.

-- The documentation must be clear, concise, complete and specific. - When using abbreviations, use standard and appropriate abbreviations.
+- When using abbreviations, use standard and appropriate abbreviations.
 Because some abbreviations have different meanings, use the abbreviation that is appropriate for the context in which it is being used. - Provider's signature, credentials and date must appear on record and must be legible.

-2.13 Medical Record Review Process
+2.12 Medical Record Review Process